 The Apple CoreAudio API is designed to use a separate callback procedure for each of its audio devices.
-A single RtAudio duplex stream using two different devices is supported, though it cannot be guaranteed to always behave correctly because we cannot synchronize these two callbacks.
+An RtAudio duplex stream using two different devices is normal, as CoreAudio enumerates input and output devices separately.
 The numberOfBuffers parameter to the RtAudio::openStream() function has no affect in this implementation.

-It is not possible to have multiple instances of RtAudio accessing the same CoreAudio device.
+It is not possible to have multiple instances of RtAudio streaming to/from the same CoreAudio device.

 The RtAudio Jack support can be compiled on Macintosh OS-X systems, as well as in Linux.

 configure script provides support for the MinGW compiler.
 DirectSound support is specified with the "--with-ds" flag.

 In order to compile RtAudio under Windows for the DirectSound API, you must have the header and source files for DirectSound version 5.0 or higher.
 As far as I know, there is no DirectSoundCapture support for Windows NT.
 Audio output latency with DirectSound can be reasonably good, especially since RtAudio version 3.0.2.
 Input audio latency still tends to be bad but better since version 3.0.2.
 RtAudio was originally developed with Visual C++ version 6.0 but has been tested with .NET.

 The DirectSound version of RtAudio can be compiled with or without the UNICODE preprocessor definition.

 ASIO support using MinGW and the